Program Goals and Objectives

 Fundamentals of Robotic Surgery (FRS) and Robotic Surgery Curriculum

 Our FRS program is designed to guide our trainees to acquire the fundamental knowledge required to operate with the robotic surgical platform.
-Trainees are required to complete simulations, online modules, and five bedside assist cases prior to sitting and operating at a console.
+Trainees are required to complete simulations, online modules, and five bedside assist cases prior to sitting and operating the robotic console.
 Residents have access to two dedicated simulation Xi robot consoles.
-Ohio State is the first program in the nation to offer weekly one-on-one directed robotic skills training.
+Ohio State is the first program in the nation to offer weekly one-on-one proctored robotic skills training.
 All residents are tracked to graduate with a Robotic Surgery Equivalency Certification.

 Research and Professional Development